New York City Bicycle Accident Facts

 What To Do If You Are Involved in a Bicycle Accident

 If you are able to, make sure that you get the name and address of the driver of the vehicle, as well as any witnesses.
 Photographs showing the damage to the bike and the car involved in the accident are also very helpful.
 Many times your injuries will make it impossible for you to obtain this information at the scene.
-In that case, it is a vital that you contact a personal injury lawyer as soon as you are able.
-A knowledgeable personal injury lawyer will know how to obtain the police report, find witnesses and protect your rights.
+In that case, it is vital that you contact a personal injury lawyer as soon as you are able.
+A knowledgeable personal injury lawyer will know how to obtain the police report, find witnesses, and protect your rights.

 Getting Your Medical Bills Paid Following a Bicycle Accident